gonzalo-munillag/Cloud_Development_Portfolio/Full_Stack_Apps_On_AWS/Develop_Persist_Deploy.md

 Autoscaling Group: A type of cluster that can increase or decrease the number of instances based on demand.

+Scale out: more computers to support more data means and more concurrency.

+Scale up: make a computer bigger, with more memory and processing.

 #### Monolithic vs. loosely coupled systems

 Tightly coupled: quick to stand-up, but may result in higher technical debt.